sameoldlab/site/src/content/note/data-as-layer-zero.md

 ![Diamond-shaped protocol growth cycle.
 Experimentation grows with adoption, then slows down with ossification ](../assets/protocol-ossification.png)

 Most things do eventually become irrelevant or break down so the goal should rarely be to make the perfect standard or protocol.
-The interesting part is the dance; the spread and growth of new standards, dominance, , and eventually ossification.
-Maybe a better model for replacement.
+The interesting part is the dance; the spread and growth of new standards, dominance, and then eventual ossification as the cycle begins again.